 - Managerial or Cost Accounting

-Business coursework must total a minimum of 27 hours, 18 of which must be in the following business administration subjects:
+To take the cpa exam, the Colorado State Board of Accountancy requires that your business coursework total a minimum of 27 hours, 18 of which must be in the following business administration subjects:

 - Business Communications